MarwahHatamleh/APIs_BackEnd/README.md

 - Added Indexes and Partitions

-As : i create index on users , posts , comments to make the query performance so instant and quickly as we know the indexed make it speed queries for filrering and search so speed  based on B-tree as not as liner
+As : i create index on users , posts , comments to make the query performance so instant and quickly as we know the indexes make it speed queries for filtering and search so speed  based on B-tree as not as liner

 so liner > takes O(n)
 now based on B-tree it will take O(Logn) >> So it improve the performance

-And i decided to Patitions on posts and users and PUT uniqueness  on email and phone number as global one not working so we need always put uniqueness  on patitions level   on hash(id) to set users when they are created their accounts based on partitions as that lead to less of load on tables , easy to filter on users , Scalability ,query performance , maintainability
+And i decided to Partitions on posts and users and PUT uniqueness  on email and phone number as global one not working so we need always put uniqueness  on patitions level   on hash(id) to set users when they are created their accounts based on partitions as that lead to less of load on tables , easy to filter on users , Scalability ,query performance, maintainability

 so again  >> create unique constraints on the partitions. on email and phone number That will guarantee uniqueness within each partition, but not global uniqueness

-and it is helps in Horizontal scaling >> handle multi data across nodes/servers and do it by partitions within the same database/server. but let be clear the postgreSQL not support the sharding like MongoDB but let is say partitions will be help to reduce the load and searching on resouces
+and it is helps in Horizontal scaling >> handle multi data across nodes/servers and do it by partitions within the same database/server. but let be clear PostgreSQL not support the sharding like MongoDB but let is say partitions will be help to reduce the load and searching on resources

 Decided to put for Modules for now as it is small app for now and in the future wehen the app grows we can scaling it to has more than MODULUS :
 Small app → MODULUS 4 by hash(id)

-During working on following table in a little a bit i decided to add partitions on follows table but thats was wrong decisions bec thats will lead on duplicate ids and make other people following each other as infinte loop
+During working on the following table in a little a bit i decided to add partitions on follows table but thats was wrong decisions bec thats will lead on duplicate ids and make other people follow each other as infinite loop

 also during a design a system i decided to add on cnflict via insert  on the following  table as checking that  the following and follower not able to dublicate each other again in the table at all and and check constraint "check(following_id <> follower_id)" on table via creating to not able  the following and follower to  be the SAME PERSON as follow himself/herself